-Height: 1 foot, 11 inches to 2 feet, 6 inches tall at the shoulder
+Height:23 to 30 inches tall at the shoulder

 These dogs have a noble history, being descendants of the French Grand Bleu de Gascogne and the English Foxhound, many of whom were brought to the United States in colonial times.
 On the trail, the Bluetick may be slower than some of his coonhound compatriots, but he has a superior nose and a never-say-die attitude.